dominikh/yard-sd/README.md

 ## Requirements

+yard-sd needs YARD 0.8.0 to function properly.

-yard-sd needs the following binaries:
+Furthermore, yard-sd needs the following binaries:

 - pdflatex
 - convert (from the ImageMagick suite)